onehashai/onehash-connect/api_docs/deploying-bots.md

 1. Congrats, everything is set up!
 Test your Botserver like you would test a normal bot.

-### Running multiple bots using the Zulip Botserver
+### Running multiple bots using the OneHash Connect Botserver

-The Zulip Botserver also supports running multiple bots from a single Botserver process.
+The Connect Botserver also supports running multiple bots from a single Botserver process.
 You can do this with the following procedure.

-1. Download the `botserverrc` from the `your-bots` settings page, using the "Download config of all active outgoing webhook bots in Zulip Botserver format." option at the top.
+1. Download the `botserverrc` from the `your-bots` settings page, using the "Download config of all active outgoing webhook bots in Connect Botserver format." option at the top.

 1. Open the `botserverrc`.
 It should contain one or more sections that look like this: